franciscovillaescusa/Quijote-simulations/documentation/globus.md

 c42757fe-d570-11e9-98e2-0a63aa6b37da | fvillaescusa@globusid.org | Quijote_simulations
 ```

 You should do the same to know the endpoint of the machine where you are transfering the data to.
-You can then explore the filesystem of the Quijote simulations as:
+You can then explore the filesystem of the Quijote simulations (or your machine) as:

 ```bash
 ep1=c42757fe-d570-11e9-98e2-0a63aa6b37da
 globus ls $ep1:/Snapshots/latin_hypercube_HR/45/ICs/
 ```

 The above command will list the content of the /Snapshots/latin_hypercube_HR/45/ICs/ directory.
 A single file can be transfered as:

 ```bash
 ep1=c42757fe-d570-11e9-98e2-0a63aa6b37da